Frequently Asked Questions

 Q: What is PATROL?

-A: PATROL (Police Accredited TRaining OnLine) is a powerful learning tool for Minnesota law enforcement officers.
+A: PATROL (Peace officer Accredited TRaining OnLine) is a powerful learning tool for Minnesota law enforcement officers.
 Through PATROL, officers access monthly web-based courses on current legal issues and research on important developments impacting Minnesota law enforcement.
-Each month a new continuing education course is available to officers.
-Upon successful completion of each course, officers earn one POST credit toward their continuing education credits.
-In addition, PATROL delivers courses on Use of Force and Deadly Force to help law enforcement agencies meet POST mandates, and courses on Bloodborne Pathogens and HazMat to help agencies meet OSHA standards.
-All courses combined, peace officers can earn up to 18 POST credits each year.
+PATROL delivers a new continuing education course each month, three courses on Use of Force and Deadly Force to help law enforcement agencies meet POST mandates, eight courses to help agencies meet OSHA standards, five courses on supervision and leadership, and eleven refresher courses.
+Upon successful completion of each course, officers earn one POST credit.
+All courses combined, peace officers can earn up to 39 POST credits each year.

 Q: Who runs PATROL?

-A: PATROL was developed and is run by the League of Minnesota Cities Insurance Trust (LMCIT), in partnership with the Minnesota Counties Intergovernmental Trust (MCIT), Minnesota Chiefs of Police Association (MCPA) and Minnesota Sheriffs’ Association (MSA).
-To produce PATROL courses, we gather materials and expertise from a number of sources, including current case law, police liability experts, insurance defense counsel, and law enforcement agencies.
+A: PATROL was developed and is run by the League of Minnesota Cities Insurance Trust (LMCIT), in partnership with the Minnesota Counties Intergovernmental Trust (MCIT), Minnesota Chiefs of Police Association (MCPA) and Minnesota Sheriffs' Association (MSA).
+To produce PATROL courses, content is gathered from a number of sources, including current case law, police liability experts, insurance defense counsel, and law enforcement agencies.

 Q: How do I get access to PATROL?